Mats-He/schocken/README.md

 # Schocken

-Schocken is a Python implementation of the traditional dice game "Schocken".
+Schocken is a modern Python implementation of the traditional dice game "Schocken".
 This project provides a modular and extensible framework for simulating the game, including custom player strategies and detailed game statistics.

 ## Features
 - Simulate the Schocken dice game with multiple players